 This course provides the theoretical and research foundations for the advanced practice of mental health nursing with families.
-Major family therapy frameworks used in clinical practice will be explored.
+Major family therapy frameworks used in clinical practice are explored.
 The structure and dynamics of traditional and variant family forms will be analyzed utilizing selected conceptual frameworks.
-Clinical practicum will provide opportunities for students to apply theories and research to improve family and health care system transactions.
-Prerequisite: NUR 674
+Concomitant clinical component required.
+Prerequisite: NUR 674.
+Cr 6.

-NUR 676 Advanced Mental Health
+NUR 676 Advanced Mental Health Nursing III